michael-hartmann/caps/docs/manual/manual.rst

 energy :math:`\mathcal{F}` as a function of the radius :math:`R` of the sphere, the separation :math:`L` between sphere and plate, the temperature :math:`T`, and the dielectric properties of the sphere and the plane.
-The code is highly optimized and -- depending on parameters and the available ressources -- allows to compute the free energy for aspect ratios up to :math:`R/L\sim 5\,000`.
+The code is highly optimized and -- depending on parameters and the available resources -- allows to compute the free energy for aspect ratios up to :math:`R/L\sim 5\,000`.
 An idea of typical aspect ratios used in Casimir experiments in the plane-sphere geometry can be obtained from :numref:`aspect_ratios`.